VonHeikemen/devlog/content/web-development/dealing-with-side-effects-and-pure-functions-in-javascript.md

 ### Pure function

 For the sake of simplicity let us say that a pure function is a function whose output is only determined by its input and has no observable effect on the outside world.
-The main benefit they provide (in my opinion) is predictibility, if you give them the same input values they will always return you the same output.
+The main benefit they provide (in my opinion) is predictability, if you give them the same input values they will always return you the same output.
 Lets look at some examples.

 This one is pure.